gabyx/RsFluid/README.md

 <img src="docs/logo-mod.png" style="margin-left: 20pt; width: 250px; margin-top:30pt" align="right">
 <h1>RustoFluid</h1>

 **Disclosure: The material in this repository has not been reviewed, endorsed, or approved of by the Rust Foundation.
-For more information on the Rust Foundation Trademark Policy 2023.**
+For more information see the Rust Foundation Trademark Policy 2023.**

 A small demo project to learn Rust by implementing an Eulerian fluid simulation.
 This project has been inspired by